kh4vv/AWS_certificate_review/README.md

 - Snowmobile : 100 PB
 - Both export and import data using snawball and snowmobile and import into S3 and Glacier
 - Snowball Edge: cluster ina group of 5 to 10 devices. (storage optimized 24 vCPUs, compute optimized 54 vCPUs, and GPU optimized 54vCpus)

+### CLI
+- Programmatic Access via IAM console to use CLI and SDK
+- AWS configure command to set up AWS credentials for CLI
+- CLI install via Python script
+- SDK: c++, Go, Java, JS, .Net, NodeJs, Php, Python, Ruby

+### EC2
+- EC2 is clouding computing service: configure OS, Storage, Memory, Network Trhoughput and launch and SSH into server within a min
+- EC2 instance types:

+        General Purpose: balacne of comute, memory  and networking resource Compute Optimized: ideal for compute bound applications (high performance processor) Memory Optimized: fast performance for workloads (large dataset) Accelerated Optimized: co-processor
+        Storage Optimized: high, sequential read and write access to very large dataset

+- Placement group: logical placement of instances to optimize for communication, performance, or durability.
+- UserData: automatically run
+- MetaData: meta data about current instance. access via a local endpoint to SSH
+- Instance Profiles: a container for IAM role.
+- EC2 4 pricing models:

+        On-Demand: low cost/flexible. only pay per hour.
+Not iterrupted Reserved Instance: upto 75% off. steady state or predictable usae.
+Term(1 or 3 yr)x class offering(standard, convertible, scheduled) x payment option for payment.
+        Spot Pricing: upto 90% off.non-critical background job (can be interrupted) AWS can terminate at anytime.
+        Dedicated Hosting: dedicated server

+### ECS
+- Features of ECS: Containers and Images, Task Definitions, Tasks and Scheduling, Clusters, Containger Agent
+- Task Definition: a JSON file that desribes one or more containers, up to 10, that form application, blueprint for APP.

+#### Example Problems:
+Q.  Your organization is planning to use AWS ECS for docker app.
+However, they would like to apply 3rd party monitoring tools on the ECS instances and self-manage these EC2 instances.
+What do you suggest?

+A. Customers will have control over AWS ECS instances and can setup monitoring like a normal EC2 instane.

+Q. Which of the following is a correct statement concerning CS instances when accessing the Amazon ECS service endpoint?

+A. Create an interface VPC Endpoint for ECS service and attach to VPC subnet's route table in which ECS instances are running.

+A. Container instances have public IP addresses

+Q. Which of the following can be used with Amazon ECS to run contianers without managing servers or clusters of Amazon EC2 instances?

+A. Fargate

+Q. which of the following are the parameters specificed in task definition?

+A. The Docker images to use with the contianers in your task.

+A. How much CPU and memory to use with each containers

+A. The command the continaer shouldr un when it is started

+Q. Which of the following are the parameters specified in Service definition?

+A. Cluster on which to run your service

+A. Full ARN of the task definition to run in your service

+A. IAM role that allows Amazon ECS to make calls to your LB on your behalf

+Q. You are launching the AWS ECS instance.
+You would like to set the ECS container agaent configuration during the ECS instance launch.
+What should you do?

+A. Set configuration in the user data parameter of ECS instance.

+### VPC
+- VPC Flow log monitor in/out traffic of network.
+Turn on VPC, subnet, network interface level
+- Not able to change configuration after it creates
+- Not able to tag like other AWS resources
+- Not able to flow log peering VPC unless its under same account
+- able to deliever to S3 or cloudWatch log
+- contains source and IP address
+- Not monitored: instance traffic, window license activation traffic, traffic to/from meta data, DHCP traffic, any traffic that is reserved IP address of other VPC router
+- VPC endpoint keeps traffic between AWS services within AWS network.
+- Two types: Interface endpoint(cost money and support many AWS services) and Gateway endpoint(free and target for specific route in route table and only support S3 and DynamoDB)
+- if no public IPv4 address, able to associate an Elastic IP addresses
+- AWS IAM role/user used to access the S3 bucket needs to have access granted via IAM poplicy before accessing
+- Inbound rule #100 and the OUtbound rule #200 higher number rule
+- DataSync allows to configure a source storage location (NFS or SMB share) on-premises and a destination in AWS storage services (S3 or EFS)
+- In a VPC peering connection, using the NAT Gateway of another VPC not supported in AWS
+- By default, custom VPCs does NOT have DNS Hostnames enabled
+- By default, deny all incoming traffic and allow all outbound traffic
+- Egress-only internet gateway is a VPC component that allows outboud communitcation over IPv6 from instances in your VPC to the interent, and prevents the internet from initiating an IPv6 connection with your instances.
+- Policy-based VPNs using one or more pairs of security associations drop already existing connections when new connection requests are generated with different security associations-> cause intermittent packet loss and other connectivity failures

+#### Example problems
+Q. Your organization was looking to download patches onto an existing EC2 instance inside a private subnet in an exisiting custom VPC.
+You created a NAT instance and a NAT Gateway.
+However, when you try to download patches from the internet onto the EC2 instance, the connection gets timed out.
+What could be reasons?

+A. NAT Gateway created in a private subnet without an internet gateway

+A. The route table is NOT updated to direct Internet-bound traffic to the NAT gateway.

+Q. You have a bastion host EC2 instance on AWS VPC public subnet.
+You would want to SSH to Bastion host EC2 instance.
+What would be the secure and minimal configuration you need for SSH requests to work?
+Assume route table is already set up with internet gateway.

+A. Allow SSH protocol (port 22) onSecurity Group Inbound.
+Allow Network ACL inbound and Network ACL outbout for your IP addresses